cssat/oliveRconnect/README.md

 >                        1                           185

-If the user does not have access, the function will return as much informatoin as is available.
+If the user does not have access, the function will return as much information as is available.

 ```r